transcom/milmove_load_testing/README.md

   Runs the load tests for `locustfiles/office.py`, which tests the MilMove Office interface.

+* `make load_test_milmove`

+    Runs the load tests for `locustfiles/milmove.py`, which tests the MilMove Customer interface.

 Each of these commands opens the Locust interface for initiating and monitoring the tests, set to [http://localhost:8089](http://localhost:8089).
 Using this interface, you can set the number of users to simulate and their hatch rate, then start and stop the test at will.
 For the host, you can enter a full URL address, or you can simply enter "local", "staging", or "experimental", and